cbsux/GWRF/README.md

 - `model_index`: An integer representing the index of the local model.
 - `feature_index`: An integer representing the index of the feature.
 - `return`: Partial dependence.<br>
-&emsp;&emsp;Use the get_local_partial_dependence and plot_local_partial_dependence methods to get and plot local partial dependence, and use the get_global_partial_dependence and plot_global_partial_dependence methods to get and plot global partial dependence.
+Use the get_local_partial_dependence and plot_local_partial_dependence methods to get and plot local partial dependence, and use the get_global_partial_dependence and plot_global_partial_dependence methods to get and plot global partial dependence.

 ### vi.
 Bandwidth Selection
 ```python